 Changes to the planning system threaten woods and trees and your ability to defend them.

 Credit: Philip Formby / WTML

-In June 2020, Government announced a complete overhaul of England’s planning system.
+In summer 2020, the Government announced a complete overhaul of England’s planning system.

 - remove existing protection for most of the country’s ancient woods and trees, leaving them vulnerable to damage and destruction from development

 - reduce the say that communities can have on decisions affecting their local trees.

 More than 9,000 of you responded to the Government’s public consultation on the proposals through our campaign.
 This was key to getting the Government’s attention, but it was just the beginning.

 Trees and woods improve our quality of life, from air quality, shelter and shade to boosting mental health.
 The planning system should protect those we already have and help to increase tree canopy cover further, to give us all access to trees and woods.

 There is a positive proposal for new developments to have tree-lined streets.
 But the proposed changes could leave many trees and woods defenceless, and communities powerless to protect them.
 We can’t let this happen.